mike-shields-dev/react-technical-test/README.md

 - [uuid](https://www.npmjs.com/package/uuid) for generating unique `key` props when rendering lists
 - [react-responsive-masonry](https://www.npmjs.com/package/react-responsive-masonry) for handling the layout of the search result images

+## Wish List

+- Reset the textbox value after search has been submitted
+- Display a title with the search query above the search result images
+- Make SearchResults component render a nested scrollable element, so that Search component remains in view when scrolling
+- Make Search component responsive, switch from vertical to horizontal layout on wider screens

 ### Setup

 - Fork this repository to your own GitHub account